Matt Lauer: Sexual misconduct allegations

 In Catch and Kill, Farrow reveals one of the alleged victims as Brooke Nevils, who says Lauer anally raped her in his hotel room while the two were in Sochi covering the 2014 Winter Olympics for NBC.
-Farrow also writes in his book that Nevils had additional sexual encounters with Lauer after the initial incident, but she characterized those encounters as "transactional", and consented only out of fear that Lauer had control over her career.
+Farrow also writes in his book that Nevils had later sexual encounters with Lauer, but she characterized those encounters as "transactional" and said that she consented only out of fear that Lauer could damage her career.

-In a statement made after his firing, Lauer apologized for his actions, saying, "Some of what is being said about me is untrue or mischaracterized, but there is enough truth in these stories to make me feel embarrassed and ashamed."
-Following Nevils' allegation of sexual assault that was published in Farrow's book, Lauer issued an open letter confirming that he had a consensual sexual relationship with Nevils and that the relationship started in 2014 in Sochi, but denying that the initial encounter was non-consensual.
+In a statement, made after his firing, Lauer apologized for his actions, saying, "Some of what is being said about me is untrue or mischaracterized, but there is enough truth in these stories to make me feel embarrassed and ashamed".
+Following Nevils' allegation of sexual assault, published in Farrow's book, Lauer issued an open letter confirming that he had a consensual sexual relationship with Nevils and that the relationship started in 2014 in Sochi, but denied that the initial encounter was non-consensual.

-Two weeks after Lauer's firing, Addie Zinone, a former Today production assistant, made an additional accusation, saying that she had a consensual sexual relationship with Lauer in June 2000.
-Zinone claimed that the relationship was an "abuse of power" on Lauer's part because Zinone said that she felt that turning down Lauer's advances would have hurt her career.
+Two weeks after Lauer's firing, Addie Zinone, a former Today production assistant, said that she had a consensual sexual relationship with Lauer in June 2000.
+Zinone said that the relationship was an "abuse of power" on Lauer's part because Zinone said that she felt that turning down Lauer's advances would have hurt her career.

-According to Farrow, Today show booker Melissa Lonner claims that Lauer exposed himself to her in 2010 at an NBC cocktail party.
-He denies this claim and, through his lawyer, said, "he will not take part in the marketing circus of this book."
+According to Farrow, Today show booker Melissa Lonner said that Lauer exposed himself to her in 2010 at an NBC cocktail party.
+He denied this claim and, through his lawyer, said, "he will not take part in the marketing circus of this book".

 Other work

 Lauer made several guest appearances on the NBC sitcom 30 Rock.

-Lauer made a guest appearance as himself on a live episode of Will & Grace in early 2006.
+Lauer made a guest appearance, as himself, on a live episode of Will & Grace, in early 2006.

 In November 2006, Lauer and his daughter, Romy, hosted the Sesame Street direct-to-DVD show Sesame Beginnings: Exploring Together.
-Lauer hosted The Greatest American on the Discovery Channel, which used internet and telephone voting by viewers to select the winner.
-Lauer was critical of his program since it tended to favor well-known figures over others who had less influence in pop culture.
+Lauer hosted The Greatest American, on the Discovery Channel, which used internet and telephone voting by viewers to select the winner.
+Lauer was critical of his program, since it tended to favor well-known figures over others who had less influence in pop culture.

-Lauer served as the 2009 Class Day speaker at Harvard University's undergraduate commencement ceremonies on June 3, 2009.
+Lauer served as the 2009 Class Day speaker, at Harvard University's undergraduate commencement ceremonies, on June 3, 2009.

-Lauer has appeared as himself in the 2009 film Land of the Lost, the 2011 film The Beaver and voiced reporter Hark Hanson in the direct–to–DVD animated sequel Curious George 2: Follow That Monkey!
+Lauer has appeared, as himself, in the 2009 film Land of the Lost, the 2011 film The Beaver and voiced reporter Hark Hanson in the direct-to-DVD animated sequel Curious George 2: Follow That Monkey!
 Lauer also made appearances in the 2011 films Drew Peterson: Untouchable and Tower Heist; archival footage of Lauer is shown in the 2015 film Straight Outta Compton and the 2017 films Lady Bird and I, Tonya.
 He also appeared as himself in the TV films Sharknado 2: The Second One and Sharknado 3: Oh Hell No!